nakulred1/cfsd-proxy-can-lynx/README.md

 ```
 cd cfsd-proxy-can-lynx/
-git checkout test_messages
+git checkout test_messages_recieve
 ```

-Now you can see the files that are in test_messages branch in remote
+Now you can see the files that are in test_messages_recieve branch in remote

 Then install can utilities